-Broadway Theater, IL (Apparently, the friendly helpful party animals of the past still enjoy good times!).
+Broadway Theatre, IL (Apparently, the friendly helpful party animals of the past still enjoy good times!).

-Natatorium, TX (“Let the good times roll” is the focus of the spirits who still stay).
+Natatorium, TX (“Let the good times roll” is the motto of the spirits who still stay).

-The Crystal Ballroom, OR (Spirits still enjoy themselves in this special place which includes watching the living).
+The Crystal Ballroom, OR (Spirits still enjoy themselves in this special place.
+Favorite activities include watching the living).

-Colony Hotel, FL (Early morning spectral parties are seen by witnesses).
+Colony Hotel, FL (Early morning spectral parties have been seen by witnesses).

-Jestina Boughton, the third generation owner of The Colony Hotel has been aware of paranormal activity since she was a child and continues to do so.
-Some unnamed staff members of the Colony Hotel have talked to persuasive writers, and told their spooky, yet benign experiences.
+Jestina Boughton, the third generation owner of The Colony Hotel, has been aware of paranormal activity since she was a child.
+Some unnamed staff members have talked to persuasive writers, and told their spooky, yet benign experiences.
 Neighbors and even the police have seen unexplained happenings.